leabittm/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I have obtained my PhD from the Université Paris Diderot in July 2019.
-I am currently a postdoctoral researcher at the University of Vienna.
+I am currently a postdoctoral researcher at the Faculty of mathematics of the University of Vienna, in the team of [Anton Mellit](https://mellit.org/).

+I did my PhD at the Université Paris Diderot, under the supervision of [David Hernandez](https://webusers.imj-prg.fr/~david.hernandez/).
+I defended in July 2019, the manuscript can be found [here](http://www.normalesup.org/~lbittmann/files/these.pdf).